Frame the whole room first

 Next move

-This route should feel cooler and more observational: a window edge, darker lower wall, and stale-looking corner that signal comfort overlap rather than a formal damp diagnosis.
+This route focuses on cooler, more observational room cues: a window edge, darker lower wall, and stale-looking corner that suggest comfort overlap rather than a formal damp diagnosis.

 How this route works